On the Whitney Extension-Interpolation-Alignment problem for almost isometries with small distortion in $\Bbb R^D$: Proof of Theorem and Theorem .

 for $x,y\in E$ distinct. \end{itemize}

-We prepare to apply Lemma~\ref{l:lemmareflectionex4a}.
-For easier reading, let us recall the assumptions and conclusions with the same notation there as we will need to verify and use them here.
+We prepare to apply a rescalled version of Theorem~\ref{t:lemmareflectionex4}.
+For easier reading, let us note the assumptions and conclusions with the same notation there as we will need to verify and use them here.